Economic Freedom Fighters: Intimidation of journalists and the media

 South African political journalist Karima Brown was the target of verbal abuse and threats of violence by EFF supporters following the EFF's publication of her personal contact details.
-This led to charges being laid by the police and Equity Court against the party, amid speculation that the instance might be in breach of South Africa's Electoral Code of Conduct.
+This led to charges being laid by the police and Equity Court against the party amid speculation that the instance might be in breach of South Africa's Electoral Code of Conduct.
 Parties in breach of the code risk having their registration to run in elections revoked.
-Regarding the incident, Malema stated that journalists have no privileges, accused Brown of being a state agent, and denied that EFF supporters were making threatening remarks.
-The court found in favour of Brown and ruled that the EFF had contravened the South African electoral code by inciting its supporters to harass Brown.
+Malema said that journalists have no privileges, accused Brown of being a state agent, and denied that EFF supporters were making threatening remarks.
+The court found in Brown's favour and ruled that the EFF had contravened the South African electoral code by inciting its supporters to harass her.

-Following the publication of an article by the amaBhungane Centre for investigative journalism looking into allegations of corruption by the EFF, the party controversially announced that it would be banning both amaBhungane and the Daily Maverick from its public events and that they would be treated as enemies of the party.
+Following the publication of an article by the amaBhungane Centre for investigative journalism looking into allegations of corruption by the EFF, the party controversially announced that it would ban both amaBhungane and the Daily Maverick from its public events and that they would be treated as enemies of the party.

 In 2018, the party's former deputy president, Floyd Shivambu, was filmed and charged with assaulting Netwerk24 journalist Adrian de Kock in Parliament.
 In January 2020, the EFF was forced to publicly apologize and pay damages following a Gauteng High Court judgment that the party had made and spread false allegations that two journalists, Thandeka Gqubule and Anton Harber, had been apartheid-era U.S. 'StratCom' agents.